All Episodes

 Thank you.

-I would say it's a group effort, but as we head into the holidays, it's a happy time for many of us.
+Obviously, it's a group effort, but as we head into the holidays, it's a happy time for many of us, but the realities are there are over 1 million dependents in this country, so spouses and children who've had somebody killed or disabled defending our freedoms.

-But as Americans say thank you for our freedoms.
+But as Americans, say thank you for our freedoms.

 Thank you so much for what you're doing for our fallen soldiers and their kids.